-Every player in the game is assigned a current ability and a potential ability.
-A player’s current ability dictates to a large extent how well he will perform.
-It will generally increase for a player as he develops before falling after the player passes the peak of his career.
-Potential ability, on the other hand, is static and determines the maximum that the player’s current ability can theoretically reach, although the level it actually reaches will depend on the player's personal development.
+A player’s current ability indicates to a large extent how well he will perform.
+It will generally increase for a player as he develops before falling later in his career after he passes his natural peak.
+A player's potential ability, on the other hand, is static and represents the maximum that his current ability can theoretically reach, although the level it actually reaches will depend on his personal development.

-The true values of current ability and potential ability are hidden in the game, but your coaches and scouts will provide you with ability star ratings for each player that reflect their own opinions of what the player's ability and potential may be.
-However, your staff will not consider everything when forming these ratings and you should therefore use your own judgement of a player, combined with these reports, to properly assess ability.
+The true values of current ability and potential ability are hidden, but your coaches and scouts will provide you with ability star ratings for each player that reflect their own opinions of what the player's current ability and potential ability may be.

 A player’s current ability is determined by the following factors:

 His attribute ratings – only including the visible attributes, shown on a player's Profile screen, but not including Aggression, Determination, Flair and Natural Fitness, nor Eccentricity, Free Kicks, Penalty Taking, Rushing Out, Tendency To Punch and Off The Ball for goalkeepers.
 However, these attributes do affect match performances.

 The strength of his weaker foot – this can be viewed on the Information section of his Overview tab.

 When a player improves one of the above factors (for example, in training) it will cost him some of his current ability.
 Therefore, unless his current ability has also improved as part of his development, it will need to be redistributed and so he will lose ratings in other attributes.